xavierchia/xavierchia.github.io/_posts/2020-07-21-basic-variables.md

 exercises.
 For example, bench pressing requires effort from the chest muscle and from the triceps.
-Therefore, if we fatigue the triceps using an isolation exercise first, our bench press performance will suffer and we won't be able to stimulate the chest muscle completely[^78].
-This idea is further supported by the observation that the hormonal response is larger and the average perceived effort smaller if large muscles are trained first[^79].
+Therefore, if we fatigue the triceps using an isolation exercise first, our bench press performance will suffer and we won't be able to stimulate the chest muscle completely.
+This idea is further supported by the observation that the hormonal response is larger and the average perceived effort smaller if large muscles are trained first.
 The second point is especially important because a greater perceived effort can affect workout adherence negatively.[^80] Moreover, compound exercises are more complex and have a higher injury risk.
 Thus it makes sense to do them first when your concentration is at